rohegde7/VideoCompression/README.md

 Assignment given during interview process of TRELL

 ### Features:
-* Compressing video files in our local storage system into desired bitrate
+* Compressing video files in our local storage system with desired bitrate

 ### Tech and Architecture:
 * We have used __Kotlin__ as the primary programming language